-- The required improvement in attendance that is required and the timescale to achieve this - Any agreed workplace adjustments / supportive measures - Monitoring arrangements and when a further review of attendance will take place - The outcome of the meeting.
-Where a formal warning is issued the reason, duration and notification that employment may be terminated should an acceptable level of attendance not be achieved / maintained should be confirmed in writing.
+- The improvement in attendance that is required and the timescale to achieve this - Any agreed workplace adjustments / supportive measures

+- Monitoring arrangements and when a further review of attendance will take place - The outcome of the meeting.
+Where a formal warning is issued the reason and duration should be specified. - The notification should also advise the Employee that should an acceptable level of attendance not be achieved or maintained the termination of employment, may be considered.

 An Employee may appeal in writing against a formal warning within 5 working days of receiving the written outcome.

-22.4.
+See para 24.6 for details.

+24.4.
 Formal Review Meeting